-This requires routine maintenance and cleaning to help maintain the delicate eco system in your tank.
+This requires routine maintenance and cleaning to help maintain the delicate ecosystem in your tank.

 Water in your aquarium can easily become harmful to your fish if it is not maintained correctly.

 By maintaining and cleaning your tank correctly, you won’t ever need to remove all of the water at once.
-In fact, by doing this, you kill all of the good bacteria that has built up.
+In fact, by doing this, you kill all of the good bacteria that have built up.

 Why You Need to Clean Your Fish Tank

 There are three goals you are trying to achieve when you clean your fish tank; these are known as the three Rs.

 - Replenish essential minerals